Skip to main content

 Your body is a closed system, an intricate biological narrative that is yours alone.
 When an external entity, such as an employer’s wellness program, asks for a glimpse into that story through health questions or medical tests, a feeling of protective hesitation is a deeply human response.

 This response is valid.
 The dialogue about your health is sacred, and you are right to question who is asking for your information and why.
 The legal framework governing these interactions is built upon a foundational principle that this exchange must be one of consent.
-Your participation in a is a choice you make.
+Your participation in a wellness program is a choice you make.
 It is an invitation you can either accept or decline.

 The architecture of these programs rests on the central pillar of voluntary engagement.
 This concept is the gatekeeper, ensuring that your decision to share personal health data is made freely.
 To safeguard this principle, a specialized set of federal laws establishes the boundaries of what a wellness program can request.